ansys/pyaedt/doc/source/Getting_started/Troubleshooting.rst

 Run your PyAEDT script.
 If the errors still persists, try the following:

-1. Check that AEDT starts correctly from command line using grpc port option
+1. Check that AEDT starts correctly from command line using GRPC port option
 2. enable all debug log variables and check logs.

 .. code:: python